cfm-miku-en/maniac-next/README.md

 The preferred ways for getting in touch with me are
 - [opening an issue](https://github.com/cfm-miku-en/maniac-next/issues) on GitHub

 If you have encountered bugs or have a feature request, GitHub issues are usually best.
-For general questions or if you just want to get in touch please use Discord.

-I'd prefer if you didn't send me emails regarding maniac, please just use one of the platforms above.
-Thanks.

 ## Building